JuliaGraphics/Luxor.jl/docs/src/howto/images.md

 ```
 ![transforming images](../assets/figures/transform-images.png)

-## Drawing on images
+## Combining images and vector graphics

-You sometimes want to draw over images, for example to annotate them with text or vector graphics.
+You sometimes want to combine vector graphics and images, for example, to annotate them with text or vector graphics.

+There are two ways you can do this:

+- by adding the image with `placeimage()` and then drawing vector graphics on top.

+- by opening the image as a drawing, and adding vector graphics into the image.

 The things to be aware of are mostly to do with coordinates and transforms.

+### Adding graphics on top

-In these examples, we'll annotate a PNG file.
+In this example, we'll annotate a PNG file.

 ```@example
 using Luxor # hide